gregorio-project/hyphen-la/doc/classical-hyphenation.md

 4. If the first element of the compound ends in a *muta cum liquida*, in *gn*, or in *qu*, the word boundary is no hyphenation point for phonetic reasons.
 The word is hyphenated according to the general rules in this case.
-A possible hyphenation point after the first letter of the second element in suppressed.
+A possible hyphenation point after the first letter of the second element is suppressed.
 	- *qua-dran-gu-lus* (not *quadr-angulus*)
 	- *māg-nope-re* (not *māgn-opere* or *māgno-pere*), *māg-nani-mus* (not *māgn-animus* or *māgna-nimus*)